 NOTE 1: The QFI selected for a PDU is transferred down to the selected access (3GPP or non-3GPP) so that the selected access can transfer the PDU via the corresponding QoS flow.
 For a packet created by the MP-DCCP protocol itself (e.g. a Data ACK), the QFI delivered to the access is the QFI associated with the MP-DCCP connection over which this packet is transmitted.

-NOTE 2: The header compression performed by the MP-DCCP Tunnel Client and the MP-DCCP Tunnel Server (see clause 6.3.2) is not shown in the following two figures for simplicity.
+NOTE 2: The header compression, if performed by the MP-DCCP Tunnel Client and the MP-DCCP Tunnel Server (see clause 6.3.2) is not shown in the following two figures for simplicity.

 Figure 6.3.5-2: Example of user-plane operation with MP-DCCP-LL (UL direction)